What Mamdani’s Victory Says About Engaging Gen Z Voters

 Social media is a vital way that young people gather information about voting and elections: 4 out of 5 young people rely on at least one social media platform for political information.
 At the same time, as important as that digital media ecosystem is, many young people are looking beyond their screens to make sense of what they experience online.
 Our research has found that in-person opportunities, and belonging to civic organizations like religious, political, school, or volunteer groups where they can learn more about what they see online and connect it to issues and elections, are key to them taking action.

 One reason in-person engagement is so important is that young people trust their peers and neighbors the most, and still rely largely on friends and family to learn about issues and elections.
-While Mamdani’s digital strategy was undeniably strong, so was his ground game: With over 50,000 volunteers, Mamdani’s campaign helped bring the energy and ideas of his flashy online presence into the real lives of New Yorkers.
+While Mamdani’s digital strategy was undeniably strong, so was his ground game: With over 50,000 volunteers ahead of the primary race, Mamdani’s campaign helped bring the energy and ideas of his flashy online presence into the real lives of New Yorkers.

-After the race, the group Run for Something reported that 10,000 young people signed up with them to learn more about running for office themselves.
+After his upset win in the Democratic primary, the group Run for Something reported that 10,000 young people signed up with them to learn more about running for office themselves.
 Did you see similar trends during other surprise wins by progressive candidates?

 In recent years we have tracked a growing trend of young people wanting to run for office, especially at the state and local level.
 It’s not just among progressives: We have also heard from organizations like Run Gen Z, which recruits and supports conservative youth, that when young candidates win it can prompt a wave of interest in running for office.
 This aligns with our research, which shows that young people are more likely to run for office when they are encouraged or feel qualified to do so.

 Organizations like Run for Something or Run Gen Z can serve as that encouragement, while young candidates like Mamdani can model that it’s possible not only to run, but to win.
 Interestingly, in our research, young liberals were less likely to feel qualified to run for office.
-A candidate like Mamdani, especially if he wins the general election, may help young progressives and youth of color who don’t see themselves represented in politics to feel more qualified.
+A candidate like Mamdani may help young progressives and youth of color who don’t see themselves represented in politics to feel more qualified.

 Is this a potential bellwether for the 2026 midterms?

-Yes and no. While New York City is a large, diverse metropolis, this was still a party primary for a municipal race, and it may not serve as the best temperature check on youth engagement.
+Yes and no. While New York City is a large, diverse metropolis, this was still a municipal race, and it may not serve as the best temperature check on youth engagement.
 Mamdani is a unique candidate who is responding to the conditions and concerns of the people in his city; his message and specific tactics may not be replicable or applicable everywhere else.
+The Democrats who won key statewide races in New Jersey, Virginia, and elsewhere—also with strong support from youth—show that candidates can succeed in different settings with different strategies and messaging.

 At the same time, there are lessons here for candidates and campaigns in 2026 and in every election cycle.
 They must directly address young people’s top concerns and lived experiences—especially their economic struggles.
 They must combine digital outreach with in-person engagement that leverages young people’s peer-to-peer trust and connections.
 And they must invest heavily in reaching and registering new voters, who are proving that they’re capable of showing up in decisive numbers.
 That is a blueprint that any candidate, across the partisan and ideological spectrum, can use to engage young people in our democracy.